abpframework/abp/docs/en/UI/Angular/Breadcrumb.md

 ### Inputs

 - items: Partial<ABP.Route>[] : Array of ABP.Route objects.
-Source code of ABP.Route can be found in [github](https://github.com/abpframework/abp/blob/dev/npm/ng-packs/packages/core/src/lib/models/common.ts#L69).
+The source code of ABP.Route can be found in [github](https://github.com/abpframework/abp/blob/dev/npm/ng-packs/packages/core/src/lib/models/common.ts#L69).

 ## See Also